Support vector machines and Radon's theorem: Background on Radon's theorem

-In other words, given a set of at least $n+2$ points in $\R^n$, there exists a partition of the set such that the convex hulls of the two parts intersect.
-Additional proofs of Radon's theorem can be found in a variety of sources; for example a geometric proof can be found in a paper by Peterson ~\cite{peterson1972geometry}.
+In other words, given a set of at least $n+2$ points in $\mathbb{R}^n$, there exists a partition into two parts such that the convex hulls of the two parts intersect.
 The points in the intersection of the convex hulls will be relevant throughout the rest of the paper.
 We call them \textit{Radon points} since they are guaranteed by Radon's theorem.
+We refer to labeled configurations of points that have a Radon point as \textit{Radon configurations}; see Figure~\ref{fig:TwoRadonR2}.